armory/documentation/_admin_guides/architecture.md

 ### Security Groups
 In order to not expose any Spinnaker sub-services which may not contain authentication, we use internal and user-facing security groups.
-The user-facing security group exposes ports for `gate` and `deck`, typically 8084 and 80 respecitively.
+The user-facing security group exposes ports for `gate` and `deck`, typically 8084 and 80 respectively.
 A separate security group is used for internal communication between services.

 ### Autoscaling Groups & Launch Configurations